 We need your IP address to deliver the AncestryDNA Website and our service to you and to help diagnose problems with our server.
 Your IP address is also used to gather broad demographic information such as geographic distribution of our Users.

 AncestryDNA places great importance on the security of all personally identifiable information associated with our Users.
 We have reasonable and adequate security measures in place to attempt to protect against the loss, misuse or alteration of member data under our control.
 For example our security and privacy practices are periodically reviewed and enhanced as necessary and only authorized personnel have access to personal information.
 We use secure server software to encrypt financial information you input before it is sent to us and we only work with laboratories and third parties who have met and commit to our security standard.
 While we cannot guarantee that loss, misuse or alteration of data will not occur however we use commercially reasonable efforts to prevent this.
+It is also important for you to guard against unauthorized access to your passwords and the unauthorized use of your computer.

 We may occasionally run contests or other special promotions on the AncestryDNA Website in which we ask Users or visitors for contact information (like an e-mail address) or demographic information (like a zip code, age, or income level).
 We use this data to send Users promotional material about our company or third parties we deal with.
 The participant's contact information is also used to contact him or her when necessary and may be shared with other companies for promotional purposes, but only with your prior permission and under the terms and conditions specified when you take part in the promotion.
 At any time, you may opt-out of receiving future mailings of this kind, or simply decline to take part in the promotions.